fluffos/fluffos/docs/efun/interactive/telnet_nop.md

 ### DESCRIPTION

     if user is under telnet, then send an TELNET_IAC TELNET_NOP sequence, useful to keep the connection alive.

-### SEE ALSO

-    N/A